Aider-AI/aider/docs/unified-diffs.md

 Informally, this is probably because stuffing *source code* into JSON is complicated and error prone.
-It likely takes a lot of the model's attention to escape and wrap code in JSON containers.
 Wrapping the python code
-`print("On Windows use \"C:\\\"")` as valid json is pretty painful and error prone:
+`print("On Windows use \"C:\\\"")` as valid json is pretty painful and error prone.
-`"print(\\"On Windows use \\"C:\\\\\\"\\")"`
-Due to escaping issues GPT's code is often syntactically incorrect when it's unpacked from the JSON container or the JSON decode just fails entirely.
+Due to escaping issues GPT's code is often syntactically incorrect when it's unpacked from JSON, or the JSON decode just fails entirely.

-On the other hand, the core of the unified diff format is extremely simple.
+On the other hand, the core of the unified diff format is very simple.
-You include a hunk of the file that needs to be changed, with every line prefixed to indicate unchanged, new or deleted lines.
+You include a hunk of the file that needs to be changed, with every line prefixed by a character to indicate unchanged, new or deleted lines.

 A unified diff looks pretty much like the code it is modifying.

 The one complicated piece is the line numbers found at the start of each hunk.
-They look something like this: `@@ -2,4 +3,5 @@`, which indicates that the hunk will change lines 2-4 in original file into lines 3-5 in the updated file.
+They look something like this: `@@ -2,4 +3,5 @@`.
-GPT is terrible at working accurately with source code line numbers.
+GPT is terrible at working with source code line numbers.
-This is a general observation about any use of line numbers in editing formats, backed up by many quantitative benchmark
+This is a general observation about *any* use of line numbers in editing formats, backed up by many quantitative benchmark

+You've probably ignored the line numbers in every diff you've seen?
 So aider tells GPT not to include line numbers, and just interprets each hunk from the unified diffs as a search and replace operation: